PdxCodeGuild/Full-Stack-Day-Class/intro/notes/groupwork.md

 E.g. Don't say, "That shouldn't live in that class."
 Say, "Why did you put that method in that class?"

+### Improve Yourself
+Solicit feedback on yourself, then _listen_ to all of it.
+This class is an opportunity to learn how to grow.

 ### Respect the Person
 Learn to provide _constructive_ criticism.
 Ask about the fundamentals, don't critique the solution.